From the syllabus for Religion and Ethics (Paper 2):

 Declarations like ‘God hates fags’ and ‘be fruitful and multiply’, as well as other strict behavioural restrictions found among Mormons (who abstain from tea, coffee, and alcohol), Jehovah’s Witnesses (who avoid blood transfusions and military service), and Christian Scientists (who eschew conventional medicine because Christ is the only Healer), therefore help – according to Ruthven – to more rigidly define the boundaries between believers and unbelievers, between us (the saved) and them (‘the Other’, the damned).

 From all this, Ruthven concludes – in a statement that illuminates the issue of how a ‘contemporary focus’ has impacted on ethics and might be said to be explicitly condemnatory of fundamentalist versions of religious morality – that Christian fundamentalists are ultimately ‘theological refugees in a world they no longer control.
-In America, fortunately, their avenues of expression usually fall short of violence (though there have been physical attacks by fundamentalists performing abortions).
+In America, fortunately, their avenues of expression usually fall short of violence (though there have been physical attacks by fundamentalists on doctors performing abortions).
 However, they have had a baleful influence on American foreign policy, by tilting it towards the Jewish state, which they eventually aim to obliterate by converting righteous Jews to Christ.
 They have damaged the education of American children in some places by adding scientific creationism, or its successor ‘intelligent design’ to the curriculum.
 They inconvenience some women, especially poor women with limited access to travel by making abortion illegal in certain states.
 On a planetary level, they are selfish, greedy and stupid, damaging the environment by the excessive use of energy and lobbying against environmental controls.
 What is the point of saving the planet, they argue, if Jesus is arriving tomorrow?

 Ruthven can also arguably be said here to at least partly be confirming R.A.
 Sharpe’s thesis that ‘morality is corrupted by religion’, as fundamentalist expressions of faith certainly seem to have this effect, as well as the deleterious effects of ‘Biblical parenting’ noted by Richard Dawkins and that can be set alongside his more general claim that religion has encouraged and continues to encourage some of the worst moral behaviour e.g. genocide, misogyny, racism, homophobia, and so on